2008 United States presidential election in Nebraska: By county

-Congressional district
+By congressional district

-John McCain carried two of the state's three congressional districts, while Barack Obama carried one congressional district held by a Republican.
+McCain carried two of the state's three congressional districts, while Barack Obama carried one congressional district held by a Republican.

 Electors

 Technically the voters of Nebraska cast their ballots for electors: representatives to the Electoral College.
 Nebraska is allocated 5 electors because it has 3 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 5 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded 2 electoral votes, and the other 3 are allocated via the individual results of the congressional districts.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the 5 members of the Electoral College from the state.
 4 of the electors were pledged to John McCain and Sarah Palin; 2 at large, 1 for each of the 1st and 3rd Congressional districts.
 1 was pledged to Barack Obama and Joe Biden: